Android-TPL-energy-consumption/NewRelicMonitoring/README.md

-# MonitoringTemplate
+# NewRelicMonitoring

-This is a minimal application, only featuring a swipe container with 5 fragments.
-It is meant to be cloned to study energy consumption of monitoring third-party libraries.
+This is a minimal application, only featuring a swipe container with 5 fragments; it is used to study New Relic analytics SDK energy consumption.

 ## Scenario